aau-claaudia/hpc/docs/ucloud/guides/application-guides/Voyant-Tools.md

 ---

+!!! warning "Important: Sensitive data must be processed in a project"

+    If you are working with sensitive data, you must run Voyant Tools from a **dedicated project** in UCloud — **not** from *My Workspace*.

+    Using a dedicated project helps ensure proper access control and compliance with data protection requirements.

 Voyant is a text reading and analysis environment.
 It is possible to work with one or more texts in a variety of formats.